 I usually serve roasted pork as a traditional roast meal with a selection of vegetable side dishes.
 For a quick and easy gravy, try this recipe for making a rich brown gravy from stock cubes.

-You can cook vegetables in the air fryer with the pork while it is roasting, or par-cook them before roasting the pork, then finish them roasting while the pork is resting.
+You can cook vegetables in the air fryer with the pork while it is roasting, though I would recommend partially cooking them before roasting the pork, then finish them roasting while the pork is resting.
+This is because roasting vegetables or potatoes in the air fryer with the pork can lead to too much moisture in the cooking environment, which can prevent the crackling from crisping up.

 Here are some simple ideas to try:

-I also like to serve steamed vegetables, and have found that the quickest way to steam them is in the microwave.
+I also like to serve steamed vegetables with roast pork, and have found that the quickest way to steam them is in the microwave.
 Prepare the veggies while the pork is roasting.
 Start them steaming while the roast pork is resting.
 See microwave steamed vegetables for some options to try.

 Store any leftover pork roast in an air-tight container in the refrigerator, and use within 3 days.